mikewii/Luma3DS-plugin/MHXX/README.md

 * `KO` shows amount of impact damage needed for the next Knock Out.
 * `Last Damadge` shows amount of last damadge inflicted to the monster.
 This number doesn't update with every hit landed on a monster, so in some cases it will display the summary of damage dealt to the monster.
+* `Last Damadge Queue` is same as above but shows queue of it, not only damage from last hit.

 ## Camera settings `Ω`
 `FOV`\